 The new law reverses the 65/35 rule passed just over twelve months ago in May 2012.
 The previous Decree No. 103 of May 2012 was a logical development of the joint venture investment law, which has been in force for several years.
-In our view, the changes in permitted FDI percentages outlined first in Decree No. 207, and then carried through to the new Companies Law will curtail not just FDI but also investment generally into the private sector.
+In our view, the changes in permitted FDI percentages are outlined first in Decree No. 207.
+They then carried through to the new Companies Law to curtail FDI and investment generally into the private sector.

 Under the new Companies Law, it is proposed that Libyan shareholders can only issue up to 49% of a joint venture to a foreign partner (rather than 65% provided for in Decree No. 103 of 2012).
 In other words, foreign companies cannot ever own more than half of any company set up in Libya.
 A foreign investor often provides most capital required in a new enterprise.
-With the reduction to 49%, many Libyan start-up ventures, which might previously have been funded by foreign investors, will no longer be capitalised by such partners.
+With the reduction to 49%, many Libyan start-up ventures, which foreign investors might have previously funded, will no longer be capitalised by such partners.